Doctor of Ministry

 About this course

-The Doctor of Ministry (DMin) is an AQF level 10 research doctoral award.
-It meets the specifications for a Doctoral Degree (Professional) set by the Australian Qualifications Framework.
-It provides the opportunity to pursue advanced study in Christian Life and Ministry by research at the highest academic level in the context of professional practice, with supporting specialist coursework.
+The Doctor of Ministry meets the specifications for a Doctoral Degree (Professional) set by the Australian Qualifications Framework.
+It provides men and women with the opportunity to pursue advanced study in Christian Life and Ministry by research at the highest academic level in the context of professional practice, with supporting specialist coursework.
 It is designed for those who seek to expand their own understanding and develop new knowledge in professional ministry contexts, or for the personal transformation of the individual in academic and vocational areas.

-The Doctor of Ministry is undertaken by a combination of specialist coursework (20%) and research and thesis (80%).
+The Doctor of Ministry is undertaken either by (i) a combination of specialist coursework (20%) and research and thesis (80%) OR (ii) a combination of specialist coursework (60%) and research and thesis (40%) in which the coursework contributes to the creation of the thesis.

-The specialist coursework component enhances the candidate’s capacity for academic research in the context of professional practice and prepares the candidate to develop a specific Thesis Proposal.
+In both cases, The specialist coursework components enhance the candidate’s capacity for academic research in the context of professional practice and (i) prepares the candidate to develop a specific thesis proposal, and in the case of (ii) contribute to the content of the thesis through the coursework study itself. a specific Thesis Proposal.
 The research and thesis component provides the opportunity for the candidate to embark on a significant, extended piece of research, which investigates an area of Christian Life and Ministry in a systematic, creative and comprehensive manner.
 The research will contribute to knowledge in an original way.

 Together, the specialist coursework and the research and thesis equip the person for advanced leadership in ministry and would also support an appropriate academic or professional career involving research.